addinall/ng2-C3i/README.md

 > Construction Equipment, as well as end-to-end solutions customers such as C&S Wholesale,
 > Canadian National Railways, CR England, Hub Group, KLLM Transport Services, Marten Transport,
 > Swift Transportation, Target, Tropicana, Tyson Foods, Walmart and Werner Enterprises.

-Not a bad space to be in.

-> Genscape is a global provider of real-time data and intelligence for commodity and energy markets,
-> driven to improve market transparency and efficiency.
-With thousands of patented monitors strategically
-> deployed worldwide, Genscape is unique in its ability to collect and report proprietary market
-> fundamentals in real-time or near real-time.
-Genscape delivers innovative solutions across a number of
-> asset classes including: Oil, Power, Natural Gas and LNG, Agriculture, Petrochemical and NGLs,
-> Maritime, and Renewables.
-Genscape clients often gain important insights, improve risk management,
-> or increase operational efficiency.

-This is my play on using the latest technologies to provide a flexible, robust and pleasing UI(X), APIs and RESTFul transaction servers.

-I haven't decided on a data store as yet.
-I may spin up Mongo.

 Thinking ahead to 2016 systems (and beyond.